-- C. CTDEP and NYSDEC will propose modifications to NPDES permits for point source discharges by August 1999; - equiring that plans be developed and implemented to achieve the point source component of the nitrogen reduction targets within 15 years, and - incorporating nitrogen loading limits to achieve the point source component of the five year load reduction target. - D. By August 1999, CTDEP and NYSDEC will commit to the actions necessary to achieve the nonpoint source reduction component of the five year load reduction target. - E. Any permits issued within this interim period must specifically address A-C, above. - 4.
-A 15 year, phased, enforceable schedule, commencing after completion of zone by zone plans, be established to assure steady progress in achieving the nitrogen reduction targets - 40 percent progress toward the 58.5 percent target reduction within five years - 75 percent progress toward the 58.5 percent target reduction within ten years - 100 percent progress toward the 58.5 percent target reduction within 15 years - 5.
-Five years after adoption of the nitrogen reduction targets and every five years thereafter, the LISS will formally evaluate the nitrogen reduction targets considering the progress and cost of implementation, improvements in technology, the regional dissolved oxygen criteria to be published for comment by summer 1997, water quality standards, refined information on the ecosystem response to nitrogen reductions, and research on the impacts of hypoxia to living resources. - A. Based on these evaluations, the states will confirm point source loading limits for ten and 15 years in future permit revisions and commit to the actions necessary to achieve the necessary ten and 15 year nonpoint source nitrogen reductions. - 6.
-The following schedule is proposed for the Long Island Sound Study Management Conference to formally adopt the nitrogen reduction strategy: - A. February 1997 LISS Management Committee to submit the Phase III., nitrogen reduction strategy to the Policy Committee for approval to move to public comment - B. May-June 1997 LISS to hold public meetings to gather public comments. - C. July 1997 Policy Committee to adopt the Phase III nitrogen reduction strategy - 7.
-By June 1998, the LISS will investigate the feasibility, cost, benefits, and draw-backs of establishing a program to allow nitrogen trading within and among zones in administering the Phase III reductions, beyond the current bubble concept already in use in New York.
-However, under no circumstances can trading occur if the 1990 aggregate cap has not been met within a management zone.
+- C. CTDEP and NYSDEC will propose modifications to NPDES permits for point source discharges by August 2000. - incorporating nitrogen loading limits to achieve the point source component of the five-year load reduction target, and - requiring that plans and implementation schedules be developed to achieve the point source component of the nitrogen reduction targets within 15 years. - D. August 2000, CTDEP and NYSDEC will commit to the quantifiable actions necessary to achieve the nonpoint source reduction component of the five-year load reduction target. - E. Any new permits issued within this interim period must specifically address A-C, above. - F. The states will report on progress on the nitrogen reduction targets as part of the annual Management Conference reporting requirements. - 4.
+15-year, phased, enforceable schedule, commencing after completion of zone by zone plans, be established to assure steady progress in achieving the nitrogen reduction targets - 40 percent progress toward the 58.5 percent target reduction within five years - 75 percent progress toward the 58.5 percent target reduction within ten years - 100 percent progress toward the 58.5 percent target reduction within 15 years - 5.
+Five years after adoption of the nitrogen reduction targets and every five years thereafter, the LISS will formally evaluate the nitrogen reduction targets, considering the: - progress and cost of implementation, including a reevaluation of the knee-of-the-curve analysis used to establish the Phase III nitrogen reduction targets, - improvements in technology, including the results of quality controlled pilot projects, - the regional dissolved oxygen criteria to be published for comment, - water quality standards, - refined information on the ecosystem response to nitrogen reductions, - the results of peer reviewed modeling, and - research on the impacts of hypoxia to living resources and their habitats.